MR

 • Intro Offer: $65

-• Rewards: 1 point for every $1 purchase + bonus points for purchases at eligible retailers
+• Rewards: 1 point for every $1 purchase + bonus point for purchases at eligible retailers

 The Signature RBC Rewards Visa is our runner-up best student credit card, following the BMO Cashback Mastercard for Students.

 This card offers 1 point for every $1 purchase plus bonus points for purchases at eligible retailers.
-It also offers comprehensive insurance, purchase security and extended warranty, and car rental.
+It also offers comprehensive insurance, purchase security, extended warranty, and car rental.

 Pros